Need further assistance?

 - Multiple bathing suits.

 - Something to protect you from the sun when you are snorkelling, kayaking and paddle boarding.
-An old T-shirt you don’t mind getting wet will do.
+Rash vests are great for this.

-- A hat that will stay on when we are heading into wind
+- A hat that will stay on when you are sailing.
+Consider buying a hat clip.

-- Shoes you need for going ashore, as we have a no shoe policy on board Nemo, unless they are new shoes with non-marking soles that have not previously been worn on land.
+- Shoes you need for going ashore.
+Note that most yachts will have a no-shoe policy on board unless they are new shoes with non-marking soles that have not previously been worn on land.

 One of the biggest things you will be bringing with you is your bag!
 So make sure you can roll your bag up so it can fit in one of the small cupboards in your cabin.
 Soft canvas bags, without wheels, are the best option.

-If you are interested in making a lasting impact in the community when you join us on a sailing holiday please read more about our support for Pack For A Purpose.
-We know space is tight, but if you are able to save just a few kilos of space in your suitcase and take supplies for the projects we support in need, you’ll make a priceless impact in the lives of local children and families.
-Read more here.
+If you are interested in making a lasting impact in the community who live on the islands you will be sailing around, please read more about our support for Pack For A Purpose.
+We know space is tight, but if you are able to save just a few kilos of space in your suitcase and take supplies for the projects we support in need, you’ll make a priceless impact on the lives of local children and families.
+You can read more here.

 What other things do I need to bring with me?